jakar/qt-heif-image-plugin/README.md

 [HEIF]: https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format
 [libheif]: https://github.com/strukturag/libheif

-Currently, support is limited to basic reading and writing.
+Currently, support is limited to basic reading and writing of the primary image.
 Metadata is not handled at all.

 ## Dependencies
 - Qt 5 (Core and GUI modules)